briandgomez/Study/Interview/Big O.md

 ### Simplifying Big O Rules
 1) Drop Constants
-   - When describing time complexity of code, drop the constants
+   - When describing time complexity of this code, drop the constants
       - The code below will print out 0-9 for both for loops.
-Thus the Big O is: O(n) + O(n) = O(2n) but to simplify this drop the 2 so the final answer is O(n)
+Thus the Big O is: O(n) + O(n) = O(2n) but to simplify this drop the 2 so the final answer is O(n).
+   - The space complexity is different.
+Neither for loop depends on 'n' but variables are still created(`int i = 0`) and variables are printed (`System.out.println(i)`) thus making the space complexity O(1)
 ```
     public static void printItems(int n) {
         for(int i=0; i < n; i++) {